In these Conditions:

 (1) The ownership of any Lots purchased shall not pass to you until you have made payment in full to us of the total amount due.

-(2) You shall at your own risk and expense take away any lots that you have purchased and paid for not later than 3 working days following the day of the auction or upon the clearance of any cheque used for payment after which you shall be responsible for any removal, storage and insurance charges.
+(2) You shall at your own risk and expense take away any lots that you have purchased and paid for with cleared funds not later than 5 working days following the day of the auction after which you shall be responsible for any removal, storage and insurance charges.

 (3) No purchase can be claimed or removed until it has been paid for.